Monday, November 19, 2012

 I am afraid of clowns.
 I think they have machetes in their trouser-legs and they kill people who go to the circus.
 The logical side of my brain says there's probably a very small percentage of weapon-wielding, murderous funny-men but nonetheless I feel like crying when I see one.
 Perhaps the reason so many women have hang-ups about wearing a bra over a D cup is that they are actually suffering from Pectorusgiganticus; Fear of Big Boobs! (a word I just made up, naturally.)

 Joking aside, it never ceases to amaze me how many women are afraid of bra letters over a D cup.
 It makes no difference what label you put on the ratio between your breast mass and your ribcage measurement (sexy right, that's what your bra size refers to) your boobs are still going to be that volume.
-If we gave bra sizes names like 32Cheetah, 32Leopard, 32Jaguar, 32Lynx then I'm sure I'd here the same nonsense like "I've been a 38Cheetah since I was 21 and I'll never wear a Lynx cup."
-It really doesn't matter what you call them, if your boobs are spilling out of your bra or bouncing around then your phobia about larger cup sizes isn't going to make you look or feel any better!
+Letter Phobia doesn't stop your boobs are spilling out of your bra or bouncing around so it's worthwhile getting educated about bra fit and what bra sizes actually mean.

 being educated about bras.